MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/automate-runbooks.md

 ### To organize variables

 1. You can group variables into folders to organize them.
-To create a folder, right-click the **Variables** folder to select **New**, and then click **Folder**.
+To create a folder, select and hold the **Variables** folder to select **New**, and then select **Folder**.

-2. To move a variable to a different folder, right-click the variable, and then click **Move** to open the **Select a Folder** dialog box.
+2. To move a variable to a different folder, select and hold the variable, and then select **Move** to open the **Select a Folder** dialog.

-3. Select the destination folder, and then click **OK**.
+3. Select the destination folder, and then select **OK**.
 The variable is moved to the new folder location.

 ## Special Variables
 You can specify special formats of variables to provide dynamic information to your runbooks.
 Specify the value of the variable to invoke this behavior.